PARSHA MIKETZ

 Eli Weisel experienced forced separation from his family, endured imprisonment and oppression, confronted gods’ presence in sufferance, and became a voice for our people.

-Nelson Mandella – From prison to become a national leader, his ability to choose reconciliation over revenge, bring hope and healing, and became a symbol of hope for his nation.
+Nelson Mandela – From prison to become a national leader, his ability to choose reconciliation over revenge, bring hope and healing, and became a symbol of hope for his nation.

 Steve Jobs : He was “cast out” publicly rejected and humiliated, and he was able to return with a greater vision that impacted millions.